International Student Congress Of (bio)Medical Sciences

 The International Student Congress Of (bio)Medical Sciences, also known as ISCOMS, is an annually held student congress on biomedical sciences.
-The primary aim of ISCOMS is getting medical students acquainted with research and its many elements.
-603 participants from 54 countries attended the 31st edition of ISCOMS in 2024.
-The 32nd edition of ISCOMS will take place from the 2nd to the 5th of June, 2025.
+The primary aim of ISCOMS is getting medical students acquainted with research and its many elements.The 32nd edition of ISCOMS was held in June 2025 with 653 participants from 55 countries, while the 33rd edition of ISCOMS took take place from the 1st to the 4th of June, 2026.

 History

 ISCOMS started as a congress for medical students in Groningen, named "Studenten Congres Geneeskunde".
 In 2003, the Student Congres Geneeskunde changed to an international congress with the name International Student Congress of Medicine.
 In 2004 the name was changed to ISCOMS.
 In 2010, the name was changed to the International Student Congress Of (bio)Medical Sciences, to show that it is a congress for students in all biomedical fields.

-Location

-ISCOMS takes place at the University Medical Center Groningen (UMCG) in the Netherlands.
+ISCOMS takes place at the University Medical Center Groningen (UMCG) in the Netherlands every year.
 It is one of the largest hospitals in the world, offering supraregional tertiary care to the northern part of the Netherlands.
 The medical center employs almost 17.000 people, numbers almost 1.400 beds and is affiliated with the University of Groningen.